 Since paralegal tasks like research and document drafting are done more and more on computers, working from home is generally not too difficult.
 And since paralegal work takes only an associate’s degree, this is a work-from-home field you can get into easily.

 Getting started: Paralegals need an associates degree to get started, so you’ll want to find a local or online program to kickstart this career.
-Websites to look at include the National Federation of Paralegal Associations, The Paralegal Mentor, and Verbal Insanity.
+Websites to look at include the National Federation of Paralegal Associations and The Paralegal.

 Accountants often work from home, whether they work full-time for a business or go into business themselves.
 Working on a contract basis with small local business is a great way to make money while working on your own schedule.